Praying Through Teshuvah

 - August 30 – Tonight in the early evening look up to the Zenith and find the star Vega, meaning “He Shall Be Exalted”, in the constellation Lyra, The Harp, which pictures a dove and a harp and speaks of the role of worship in exalting Christ.
 Our solar system is moving toward Vega at 40,000 miles per hour, illustrating that we are destined for worship.
 So enter into His presence with worship and celebrate your destination.

-- August 31 – Galatians 2:8-10: Make sure you have received salvation by grace to achieve your destiny.
+- August 31 – Ephesians 2:8-10: Make sure you have received salvation by grace to achieve your destiny.

 Associated with the Heavenly constellation of Cancer are two constellations which represent God’s people.
 In the northwestern sky after Sunset is the constellation we call Big Dipper, but which the Israelites called “The Assembly.”
 This is the same name as the Greek word for the Church, and the meaning is confirmed by its stars Alkaid, “The Assembly,” and Dubeh Lachar, “The Latter Herd.”
 At the top of the sky the other constellation, known popularly as the Little Dipper, is really “The Lesser Sheepfold.”
 It represents those believers before Christ came, who are named by the star Kochab, “Waiting on Him Who Comes.”
 God’s plan to unify the believers is shown in the constellation Pisces, The Fish, a picture of two fish representing the Jews and the Gentiles, which are joined together by the unifying constellation “The Band.”